Women's Rhythm

 - Actions: Nourish Blood, nurtures the uterus, Adjusts and supports the menses, regulates and adjusts the Conception (Ren mai) and Penetrating (Chong mai) vessels, alleviates menstrual stagnation, Invigorate Qi and Blood

-- Indications: Occasional irritability, depression, agitation, Occasional water retention, Occasional menstrual discomfort, Occasional breast distention, frustration, anger, hypersensitivity and mood swings, Eases menstrual difficulty, Valuable for both men and women when the flow of Qi and Blood is disturbe anywhere in the body
+- Indications: Occasional water retention, Occasional anxiety, depression, irritability, or agitation, Occasional menstrual discomfort, Occasional breast distention, hypersensitivity and mood swings, Eases menstrual difficulty, Valuable for both men and women when the flow of Qi and Blood is disturbe anywhere in the body, Occasional anger, irritability, frustration or anxiety

 - Contraindications: Contraindicated during pregnancy.